Council Announces Leading Companies, Christiana Figueres & Ernest Moniz as New Founding Members

 15 Fortune 100 Companies + NGOs Preview Plan With Members of Congress From Both Parties

-WASHINGTON – The Climate Leadership Council – a broad coalition of leading companies, environmental NGOs and thought leaders from across the political spectrum – released its Bipartisan Climate Roadmap today.
+WASHINGTON, DC – The Climate Leadership Council – a broad coalition of leading companies, environmental NGOs and thought leaders from across the political spectrum – released its Bipartisan Climate Roadmap today.
 The Roadmap is the result of over two years of dialogue among the Founding Members of the Climate Leadership Council.
 The Council also announced today that JPMorgan Chase, Goldman Sachs and two prominent policy leaders – Christiana Figueres and Ernest Moniz – have joined this effort as Founding Members of the Council.
 They join a remarkably broad coalition, including 26 corporate sector leaders from a wide range of industries.